By Haley Nicholson, Margaret Wile, Kate Bradford and Noah Cruz

 Any U.S. citizens returning from the Hubei Province will be required to do a mandatory quarantine while Americans returning from other parts of mainland China will have to undergo screening and monitored self-quarantine.
 Self-quarantine requires individuals to stay at home for up to two weeks upon return to the U.S. and monitor any symptoms they may have.
 The U.S. State Department also issued its highest level do-not-travel advisory for China and has advised those currently in the country to leave, as American citizens could be subject to travel restrictions with little advance notice.

 Health and Human Services (HHS) Secretary Alex Azar announced he will use $105 million of the agency’s Infectious Disease Rapid Response Fund to respond to the coronavirus outbreak.
+Since this announcement, Secretary Azar has requested additional funding.
+This includes $1.25 billion in new dollars through emergency supplemental appropriations and other funding made available by enhancing the administration’s authority to move federal funds around within the HHS budget.
+The latter will require congressional action.
 While U.S. health officials say the risk of Americans contracting the virus remains low, there is much unknown about the virus, and they want to ensure a safe response as the situation evolves.

 Scientists are working to create a vaccine against the coronavirus.
 Stakeholders have cautioned while developments are more rapid than other outbreaks in the past, there are many factors to consider whenever developing a new vaccine.